cjfuller/labdb_manager/README.md

 ## Usage

 The gem will install a binary `labdb` that takes command line options for various management tasks.
-Prefix any command with a --dry-run to show the commands that would be run but not actually run them.
+Prefix most commands with a --dry-run to show the commands that would be run but not actually run them.
+This does not work for hostname or secret.

 Usage: `labdb [--dry-run] <command>`